 Bald Eagle Facts

 |Up to 40 mph (64 km/h); 99 mph (160 km/h) (nosedive)

 |Salmon, rabbits, squirrels, birds

 |Long, yellow, curved bill

 Bald eagles build huge nests, preferably in very high places such as the tops of trees.
 But if there is no suitable spot available they also build nests on the ground for their offspring.
 Bald eagles use the same nest every year and add more and more branches, grass, moss and feathers.
 In the course of time the nests become so large that they might suffer damage because the branches crack under the weight.
 This means, the eagles have to start all over again ...

-The largest nest of an Bald eagle measured 8.2 ft (2.5 m) in diameter, was 13.1 ft (4 m) deep and weighed more than one ton (as much as a small car).
+The largest nest of an Bald eagle measured 8.2 feet (2.5 meters) in diameter, was 13.1 feet (4 meters) deep and weighed more than one ton (as much as a small car).
 Yet, the orange-footed scrubfowl holds the record for the largest nest: 164 feet (50 meters) (!) wide and 14.7 feet (4.5 meters) high!

 If two bald eagles fall in love with each other they stay together for the rest of their lives.
 A love dance in the air helps them to find the right partner: They lock their talons, freely fall and separate just before hitting the ground (quite clever!).

-- Watch now on animalfunfacts.net:
+- Watch Now on animalfunfacts.net:

 - All About Animal Senses